Ask Pauline a Question

 Qantas Premier Everyday Credit Card – up to 8,000 bonus Qantas Points

 The Qantas Premier Everyday Credit Card offers a range of benefits.
 For the first 4 months from card approval, cardholders can earn 2 bonus Qantas Points per $1 spent on eligible purchases, on top of the standard earn rates.
-This allows for a maximum of 8,000 bonus Qantas Points when applying by April 10, 2024.
-The card features a low annual fee, complimentary international travel insurance, and a 0% p.a. interest rate on balance transfers for 12 months with no balance transfer fee.
+This allows for a maximum of 8,000 bonus Qantas Points when you apply today and get approved.
+The card features a low annual fee, complimentary international travel insurance, and a 0% p.a. interest rate on balance transfers for 12 months with 2% balance transfer fee.

 Go to offer